jonghyukyun/JonghyukYun.github.io/headers/home.md

   </li>
   <li>2023.2
     <ul>
-      <li>Our poster, "RampScope: Ramp-level Localization of Shared Mobility Devices using Sidewalk Ramps" won the Best Poster Award at ACM HotMobile'23.
+      <li>Our poster, "<i>RampScope</i>: Ramp-level Localization of Shared Mobility Devices using Sidewalk Ramps" won the Best Poster Award at ACM HotMobile'23.
 This poster accompanies our paper also presented at <a href="https://www.sigmobile.org/hotmobile/2023/">ACM HotMobile'23</a>.</li>
     </ul>
   </li>
   <li>2022.12
     <ul>
-      <li>Our paper, "RampScope: Ramp-level Localization of Shared Mobility Devices using Sidewalk Ramps" is accepted and will appear at <a href="https://www.sigmobile.org/hotmobile/2023/">ACM HotMobile'23</a>.</li>
+      <li>Our paper, "<i>RampScope</i>: Ramp-level Localization of Shared Mobility Devices using Sidewalk Ramps" is accepted and will appear at <a href="https://www.sigmobile.org/hotmobile/2023/">ACM HotMobile'23</a>.</li>
     </ul>
   </li>
 </ul>